 When selecting hardware there are several criteria to consider.
-For most consumers appearance and cost often weigh heaviest in their decision making, but may this be an oversight of the real fictional objectives when securing or servicing your property?
+For most consumers appearance and cost often weigh heaviest in their decision making, but this might be an oversight of the real functional objectives when securing or servicing your property?

 Do you own or reside at the property or are you a landlord only concerned with bringing your doors up to code?

 For those planning to sell or rent the property to be secured it may only be an issue of installing hardware that meets and operates as outlined in current building codes.
 Commercial grade 2 locks and hardware are will often meet the minimum code requirements and come in various functions and finishes.
 Like everything else you get what you pay for!
 There is a huge selection and various levels of quality, while any UL listed grade 2 product will meet the minimum requirements, some hardware is designed and manufactured to higher standards and will offer a longer service life and better protection.

 If you own and or occupy the property to be secured, this is the time to consider what kind of investment your security is worth.
 Alarm systems are a great deterrent to those hoping to sneak in and out undetected, and do a fair job of limiting the time a pro will spend in your home once inside.
 For sure they are the best warning that someone has entered, but the more important aspects of most modern alarm systems come from their integration with safety monitoring like fire alarms and co detectors.

 A professional thief cares little about an alarm!
 If you aim to keep them out only High security deadbolts like Medeco M3 or the like, offer real protection against forced entry, Picking, Bumping, Drilling, and unauthorized key duplication.
 Properties where Sensitive Information or Intellectual Property, Firearms, jewels, Cash or Valuables are kept should never be secured with anything less! and are often required or recognized by insurance companies.